 I’ve been blessed to work with many passionate and generous donor families in supporting countless causes over the past 40 years of my professional leadership in philanthropy.
 Knowing how the work we are doing together is changing countless lives for the better is immensely inspiring.

 Mr. Schotland served as president and CEO of the Jewish Community Foundation for 33 years.
 He became president and CEO emeritus in January 2023.

-Mr. Schotland began his tenure at The Foundation in May 1989 as executive vice president, after having served four years as the executive director of the Jewish Community Foundation of Metrowest, New Jersey.
+Mr. Schotland began his tenure at The Foundation in May 1989 as executive vice president after having served four years as the executive director of the Jewish Community Foundation of Greater Metrowest, New Jersey.
 He was previously executive director of the Jewish Community Foundation of Southern Arizona for two years.
-During his tenure at The Foundation, its assets have grown from $90 million to more than $1.5 billion and approximately $2 billion was distributed in grants.
+During his 33-year tenure at The Foundation, its assets grew from $90 million to more than $1.5 billion and approximately $2 billion was distributed in grants.

 A native of Youngstown, Ohio, Mr. Schotland earned his bachelor’s degree and law degree from the University of Cincinnati.
 He was an assistant attorney general for the state of Ohio and was in private legal practice in Tucson, Arizona specializing in income and estate tax planning.
 He also has been co-adjunct professor at the University of Arizona and at Rutgers State University.
 Mr. Schotland received an honorary doctorate from American Jewish University in 2019.